Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

  The data will be downloaded inside *D:/My Drive/Reservoirs/AyunHa/* in two different folders.

   - Raw satellite data (Normalized Difference Water Index or NDWI in this case) will be at *D:/My Drive/Reservoirs/AyunHa/AyunHa_RawData/*.
-  - Supplementry data (DEM, Water frequency, Maximum reservoir extent in this case) will be at *D:/My Drive/Reservoirs/AyunHa/AyunHa_Supporting/*.
+  - Supplementary data (DEM, Water frequency, Maximum reservoir extent in this case) will be at *D:/My Drive/Reservoirs/AyunHa/AyunHa_Supporting/*.

 2. **DataDownload_GEE_GoogleColab.py**

  ``DataDownload_GEE_GoogleColab.py`` is an alternative of ``DataDownload_GEE.py``, which runs of web browser-based python environment such as Google Colab.
 It also takes the same set of inputs (i.e. Name of the reservoir, Year of commission, and Bounding box).
-However, in this case the data will be downloaded in next in your Google Drive, so the downloading path will be *D:/My Drive/AyunHa_RawData/* and *D:/My Drive/AyunHa_Supporting/* for raw satellite data and supplementry data, respectively.
+However, in this case the data will be downloaded in next in your Google Drive, so the downloading path will be *D:/My Drive/AyunHa_RawData/* and *D:/My Drive/AyunHa_Supporting/* for raw satellite data and supplementary data, respectively.

  Please note that you need to maintain the folder structure as *D:/My Drive/Reservoirs/AyunHa/AyunHa_RawData/* and *D:/My Drive/Reservoirs/AyunHa/AyunHa_Supporting/* before running the InfeRes modules.
 Therefore, you need to move the data to the correct folder arrangement once the downloading is completed.